‘Game Of Thrones’ Season 7 Theories: Jon Snow And The Iron Throne

 As Game of Thrones heads into its final two seasons, viewers are giving more thought to who will ultimately end up on the Iron Throne.
 While Cersei currently sits in the coveted seat of power, Jon Snow and Daenerys Targaryen are, unknown to her, in pursuit of the position and are sure to put up a good fight to get there.
 Who will win the game?
 There are plenty of people who believe it will be Snow and plenty who believe it will be Dany.
-When it comes to supporting those beliefs though, there is probably more to support the idea that Jon Snow will sit on the throne than there is for Dany being the victor.
+When it comes to supporting those beliefs, though, there is probably more to support the idea that Jon Snow will sit on the throne than there is for Dany being the victor.

 In Seasons 3 and 4 of Game of Thrones, actress Rose Leslie played Jon Snow’s love interest.
-They are a couple off screen as well, so she is admittedly biased, but TV Guide recently asked her if she thought he would make a good King of Westeros.
+They are a couple offscreen as well, so she is admittedly biased, but TV Guide recently asked her if she thought he would make a good King of Westeros.
 She made a couple of good points.

 “He’s definitely tough enough.
 I think that he’s incredibly just and he’d make a brilliant king.”

 Toughness and a good sense of justice are definitely among the qualities one would hope for in a king, and they are qualities that Jon Snow has demonstrated again and again.
-But this is Game of Thrones.
-Conspiracy, jealousy, and backstabbing are everywhere.
+But this is Game of Thrones, where conspiracy, jealousy, and backstabbing are everywhere.
 Is he too good to be king?
-Some say yes.
-But many say there are many reasons to believe that he will win the game.
+Some say yes, but many say there are many reasons to believe that he will win the game.

 Episode 9 "Battle of The bastards". #JonSnow#GameofThrones#HBO